French government nears deal with unions on pension reform

 “I reminded the prime minister that we were in an extremely grave situation, with a pension system burdened by a 15-billion-euro deficit,” Gattaz told journalists.

 Unions are divided.
-While the reformist CFDT says it favors a deep overhaul of the system, the more hardline FO and CGT warn they will fight any attempt to lengthen the pay-in period.
+While the reformist CFDT says it favours a deep overhaul of the system, the more hardline FO and CGT warn they will fight any attempt to lengthen the pay-in period.

 “I will tell Jean-Marc Ayrault: don’t touch the pay-in period, because that will cross our red line,” FO union leader Jean-Claude Mailly told Le Parisien daily.
 “People in companies are getting angry, and the situation is volcanic.”